PDF-version also available.

 Can zero be negative?
 Is it equal to positive zero?
 Does such a value even make sense?
 Language designers disagree.

 When an operation does not make sense, such as the square root of -1 or the logarithm of a negative number, some language designers have included a special value, the Not a Number value, or NaN.
 Which cases should cause a NaN?
 Does NaN equal NaN?
+What is -NaN?
 Should it even be included?
 Language designers disagree.

 Potential infinity is an important and valid concept.
 Actual infinity, however, is invalid.
 Some language designers have decided to include absolute infinity as a value when floating point overflows or a number is divided by zero.
 What is ∞ – ∞?
 What is ∞ – 3? ∞ to the power of 0? ∞/∞?
 Etc. This does not make sense and should not be included in a programming language.